Divide-By-0/blog/content/posts/movies.md

 - **Psych: The Movie**: 10/10.
 Anything Psych I will give a 10/10 gauranteed.

-- **Spider-Man: Into the Spider-Verse**: 10/10.
-I probably don't need to sell you on this, but this was an incredible story with an insane animated comic book art style.
+- **Spiderman: Into the Spider-Verse**: 10/10.
+A deeply relatable story with a mindblowing, [artistically risky, and genre-defining](https://www.youtube.com/watch?v=l96IgQmXmhM&pp=ygUZc3BpZGVydmVyc2UgYW5pbWF0aW9uIGhvdw%3D%3D) animated comic book art style.

 - **The Big Sick**: 8/10.
 Just completely insane that this was a real story.
-Was a 9 when I watched it.
+Was a 9/10 when I watched it, but downgraded because I think present me wouldn't enjoy it as much.

 - **Bird Box**: 8/10.
 Haven't watched an apocalyptic movie in a while, was fun.